 - Kneading the dough well is very important for that chewy and puffy texture.

 - But do not make the dough sticky.
 Sticky dough will make the bhaturas very greasy.

-- For best results – knead the dough, immediately roll the bhaturas and fry them without leaving for too long.
+- For best results – If using eno, knead the dough then immediately roll the bhaturas and fry them without leaving for too long.
 If using baking powder & baking soda then you can rest the dough for 2 t0 4 hours in a warm place.

 - Resting the rolled bhaturas for long time will make lot of small bubbles over the fried bhaturas.
 So I keep the oil for heating and then begin to roll the bhaturas.

 If you are a beginner or new to Indian cooking, I highly suggest you to check the supporting step by step photos for best results.
 Step by step photos with description available below after the recipe card.